Why Do Income and Wealth Inequalities Matter for Pakistan?

 We find that a 54 percent reduction in income inequality (from its baseline value of 32.7 percent in 2013/14 to a hypothetical value of 15 percent) decreases the number of poor from 47.3 million to 21 million, or nearly 57 percent reduction in absolute poverty (Burki et al., 2020).
 On the contrary, only a 0.14 percent reduction in wealth inequality (falling from its baseline value of 70.7 percent to 70.6 percent) leads the national poverty level to drop to zero.

-In sum, the stark inequalities of income and wealth have far reaching implications for Pakistan’s economy and society, highlighting that a government policy prioritising poverty alleviation alone may not be enough to mitigate real drivers of rising poverty levels.
+In sum, the stark inequalities of income and wealth have far-reaching implications for Pakistan’s economy and society, highlighting that a government policy prioritizing poverty alleviation alone may not be enough to mitigate real drivers of rising poverty levels.

-Abid A. Burki, MHRC Fellow and former Professor of Economics, LUMS
+Abid A. Burki is an MHRC Fellow and former Professor of Economics at LUMS.

 Authors: